About single targets

 Thresholding single targets

-You can threshold to isolate targets of interest in a single targets variable by using the Target property threshold operator.
+You can apply a threshold to isolate targets of interest in a single targets variable by using the Target property threshold operator.
 The target property settings of this operator allow you to nominate:

 Sample values equal to or within the specified range of the target property are unchanged.